 - Flushing all or part of the water system to eliminate water sitting in pipes overnight.

 - Re-testing new equipment once it is installed.

 - Restoring service to drinking or food prep fixtures only after test results come back and show that the water is below 15 ppb.

 Please read our complete Lead Testing and Remediation Protocol Memo to learn more about our testing and remediation process.

-Lead Testing and Remediation Protocol Memo
+Lead Testing and Remediation Protocol Memo available in:

 - Lead Testing and Remediation Protocol Memo -- English